zapier/visual-builder/docs/_embed/solutions/partner-api.md

 ```

 Note that you will receive a _new_ refresh token - the old refresh token can no longer be used again, and so the
 new refresh token should be stored securely for future use.
-Refresh tokens do have an expiration date - they only expire
+Refresh tokens don't have an expiration date - they only
-when they are used to get a new access token.
+expire when they are used to get a new access token.

 ### Endpoints